SiddhiRohan/heart-attack-prediction/README.md

 ## Overview

 This project focuses on predicting the likelihood of a patient experiencing a heart attack with a high degree of accuracy.
-Leveraging advanced machine learning techniques, our model has achieved a final mean accuracy of 87%.
+Leveraging advanced machine learning techniques, my model has achieved a final mean accuracy of 87%.

 ## Goal